liquidvotingio/api/README.md

 [![Actions Status](https://github.com/oliverbarnes/liquid-voting-service/workflows/CI/CD/badge.svg)](https://github.com/oliverbarnes/liquid-voting-service/actions?query=workflow%3ACI%2FCD)

-Proof of concept for a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
+A liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
 Learn more about the idea and motivation [on this blog post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).

 In this repo there's an Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.

-There's a demo deployed on https://liquidvoting.io/api, which you can play with using [this query runner](https://liquidvoting.io/graphiql).
+It's deployed on https://liquidvoting.io/api, which you can play with using [this query runner](https://liquidvoting.io/graphiql).
 See sample queries below, in [Using the API](https://github.com/oliverbarnes/liquid-voting-service#using-the-api).
+It uses demo auth key and any data will be wiped out eventually.

 There's [a dockerized version](https://github.com/oliverbarnes/liquid-voting-service/packages/81059) of the API.
 The live API is running on Google Kubernetes Engine.
 The intention to make the service easily deployable within a microservices/cloud native context.

 You can follow the [project backlog here](https://github.com/users/oliverbarnes/projects/1).

+The live API is getting ready to be used in production platforms.
+If you're interested, [let me know](mailto:oli.azevedo.barnes@gmail.com) so I can learn more about your project, and I'll provide you with an access key.

 ## Concepts and modeling